 If you're looking for an easy way to plan, schedule, and analyze your Instagram and Pinterest posts, it's worth taking a look at Tailwind.
 You can try it out for free with this link.

 But there are times when you might want more control.
 Maybe you’re editing the photo on your computer in Photoshop or Lightroom.
 Maybe you’re applying sharpening and want to look it’s best.
 Or, more commonly, maybe you’re adding text or logos and want to make sure it’s going to be clear and able to be read easily.

 Higher-resolution images.
 In mid-2015, Instagram started rolling out support for higher-resolution images.
 Instagram had always used square photos with sides of 640px.
-Now its squares of 1080px sides.
+Now it displays squares with 1080px sides.
 Nothing will break if you still use smaller images, but using larger ones will make them look better.
-Up to now, they’ve been automatically stretched when you look at them at larger or high resolution phone display, but now there are more pixels to provide sharper photos with more detail.
+Up to now, they’ve been automatically stretched when you look at them at larger or high-resolution phone display, but now there are more pixels to provide sharper photos with more detail.